syncfusion-content/javascript-docs/js/Grid/Editing.md

 Using this template support, you can edit the fields that are not bound to grid columns.

-To edit the records using Inline template form, by setting [`editMode`](http://help.syncfusion.com/js/api/ejgrid#members:editsettings-editmode "") as dialogtemplate and specify the template id to [`dialogEditorTemplateID`](http://help.syncfusion.com/js/api/ejgrid#members:editsettings-dialogeditortemplateid "") property of [`editSettings`](http://help.syncfusion.com/js/api/ejgrid#members:editsettings "").
+To edit the records using Inline template form, by setting [`editMode`](http://help.syncfusion.com/js/api/ejgrid#members:editsettings-editmode "editMode") as dialogtemplate and specify the template id to [`dialogEditorTemplateID`](http://help.syncfusion.com/js/api/ejgrid#members:editsettings-dialogeditortemplateid "dialogEditorTemplateID") property of [`editSettings`](http://help.syncfusion.com/js/api/ejgrid#members:editsettings "editSettings").

 While using template, you can change the elements that are defined in the `template`, to appropriate JS controls based on the column type.
-This can be achieved by using [`actionComplete`](http://help.syncfusion.com/js/api/ejgrid#events:actioncomplete "") event of grid.
+This can be achieved by using [`actionComplete`](http://help.syncfusion.com/js/api/ejgrid#events:actioncomplete "actionComplete") event of grid.

-T> [1. `value` attribute is used to bind the corresponding field value while editing <BR> 2. `name` attribute is used to get the changed field values while save the edited record. <BR> 3.
-For [`editMode`](http://help.syncfusion.com/js/api/ejgrid#members:editsettings-editmode "") property you can assign either `string` value (“dialogtemplate”) or `enum` value (`ej.Grid.EditMode.DialogTemplate`)]
+N> 1. `value` attribute is used to bind the corresponding field value while editing.
+N> 2. `name` attribute is used to get the changed field values while save the edited record.
+N> 3.
+For [`editMode`](http://help.syncfusion.com/js/api/ejgrid#members:editsettings-editmode "editMode") property you can assign either `string` value (“dialogtemplate”) or `enum` value (`ej.Grid.EditMode.DialogTemplate`).

 The following code example describes the above behaviour.